AudreyLL88/MS3__Sante/README.md

 ### Frameworks ###

-* Bootstrap 4.
+* Bootstrap 4 to build the front-end.
 I used the [**Small Business Template**](https://startbootstrap.com/template/small-business) for the landing page structure as well as the [**Business Template**](https://startbootstrap.com/template/business-frontpage) for the profile page.
 I wanted to learn more about Bootstrap and its classes.
 I tried to implement these as much as possible.
 * Micro framework [**Flask**](https://flask.palletsprojects.com/en/1.1.x/), to build the backend.

 <a name="fonts"></a>